awsdocs/amazon-redshift-management-guide/doc_source/connecting-transitioning-to-acm-certs.md

 Follow the steps in this section if you connect using any of the following:
 +  Open source ODBC driver
 +  Open source JDBC driver
-+  The psql command line interface
++  The [Amazon Redshift RSQL](https://docs.aws.amazon.com/redshift/latest/mgmt/rsql-query-tool.html) command line interface
 +  Any language bindings based on libpq, such as psycopg2 \(Python\) and ruby\-pg \(Ruby\)

 **To use ACM certificates with other SSL connection types:**